Nathaynn/golazo-DB/README.md

 1. Open `generate_json.py` in your preferred text editor.

-2. Set the `league` and `year` variables to the desired league and year for which you want to scrape data.
+2. Set the `league_focus` and `season_of_interest` variables to the desired league and year for which you want to scrape data.
+NOTE: You also need chrome installed.

 3. Run the script: